sboesen/remotely-save/README.md

   - OneDrive for personal (**CURRENTLY BROKEN**, plan to fix it)
   - Webdav
   - [Here](./docs/services_connectable_or_not.md) shows more connectable (or not-connectable) services in details.
 Please note this list came from the original [Remotely Save](https://github.com/remotely-save/remotely-save) plugin and may not be up to date for Remotely Secure.
-- **Obsidian Mobile supported.** Vaults can be synced across mobile and desktop devices with the cloud service as the "broker".
+- **Obsidian Mobile supported.
+(NOTE: CURRENTLY BUGGED.
+New release soon)** Vaults can be synced across mobile and desktop devices with the cloud service as the "broker".
 - **[End-to-end encryption](./docs/encryption.md) supported.** Files would be encrypted using openssl format before being sent to the cloud **if** user specify a password.
 - **Scheduled auto sync supported.** You can also manually trigger the sync using sidebar ribbon, or using the command from the command palette (or even bind the hot key combination to the command then press the hot key combination).
 - **[Minimal Intrusive](./docs/minimal_intrusive_design.md).**